 Within App Service, Hybrid Connections can be used to access application resources in any network that can make outbound calls to Azure over port 443.
-Hybrid Connections provides access from your app to a TCP endpoint and does not enable a new way to access your app.
+Hybrid Connections provides access from your app to a TCP endpoint and doesn't enable a new way to access your app.
 As used in App Service, each Hybrid Connection correlates to a single TCP host and port combination.
-This enables your apps to access resources on any OS, provided it is a TCP endpoint.
-The Hybrid Connections feature does not know or care what the application protocol is, or what you are accessing.
+This enables your apps to access resources on any OS, provided it's a TCP endpoint.
+The Hybrid Connections feature doesn't know or care what the application protocol is, or what you are accessing.
 It simply provides network access.

 How it works

 Hybrid Connections requires a relay agent to be deployed where it can reach both the desired endpoint as well as to Azure.
 The relay agent, Hybrid Connection Manager (HCM), calls out to Azure Relay over port 443.
 From the web app site, the App Service infrastructure also connects to Azure Relay on your application's behalf.
 Through the joined connections, your app is able to access the desired endpoint.
 The connection uses TLS 1.2 for security and shared access signature (SAS) keys for authentication and authorization.

 When your app makes a DNS request that matches a configured Hybrid Connection endpoint, the outbound TCP traffic will be redirected through the Hybrid Connection.

 This means that you should try to always use a DNS name for your Hybrid Connection.
 Some client software does not do a DNS lookup if the endpoint uses an IP address instead.

 App Service Hybrid Connection benefits

 There are a number of benefits to the Hybrid Connections capability, including: